Skip to main content

 Custom instructions

 The Flare Smart Accounts allow XRPL users to make custom function calls on Flare through instructions sent on XRPL.
-In this guide we will look at how the custom instructions can be developed using a mock version of the MasterAccountController contract.
+In this guide, we will look at how the custom instructions can be developed using a mock version of the MasterAccountController contract.

 For that reason, a mock version of the MasterAccountController contract has been deployed.
 It implements two additional functions: